Apeel Sciences founder and CEO James Rogers was more concerned with paint than produce when he first came up with the idea for the company.

 To create that barrier for produce, Apeel basically takes parts of plants left behind on farms (e.g., tomato rinds, seeds and pulps) and extracts particular lipids from them.
 Those lipids are then combined in specific ratios, which vary depending on the produce, to create the ideal protective barrier for each fruit and vegetable.

 Of course, the product’s main appeal (please kill me for that) is that consumers will have food that stays fresher longer, and isn’t coated in wax for protection against the elements.
-For example, Linn says Edipeel can, “at minimum,” double the shelf life of avocados.
+For example, Masek says Apeel can, “at minimum,” double the shelf life of avocados.
 Considering that (at least up north) most avocados are already shriveling by the time they hit the major chain grocery stores, that’s welcome news.

 But it’s not just consumers who win with the longer shelf life.
-“It benefits every member of the fresh food supply chain by minimizing waste and extending the transportability of the produce [for] farmers, shippers and retailers,” says Linn.
+“It benefits every member of the fresh food supply chain by minimizing waste and extending the transportability of the produce [for] farmers, shippers and retailers,” says Masek.
 In other words, less waste and longer transport time windows are a win for everyone involved in getting food from the farm to the store.

-Right now, Apeel works with everyone from smallholder farmers and local organic growers to large food brands.
+Right now, Apeel Sciences works with everyone from smallholder farmers and local organic growers to large food brands.
 It’s currently only focused on fresh produce.
-Linn also assures me the company is scaling as we speak: “We’re ramped up in a new 105k square-foot facility in Goleta, California where, as an example of scale, we can make enough product to service the global avocado supply.”
+Masek also assures me the company is scaling as we speak: “We’re ramped up in a new 105k square-foot facility in Goleta, California where, as an example of scale, we can make enough product to service the global avocado supply.”

 Whether the company does end up serving the global supply of avocados isn’t clear.
 By some accounts, the produce industry didn’t exactly welcome Apeel with open arms.
 That said, few industries have a uniformly positive reaction when a new player comes in with a “disruptive” idea.
 And with $40 million in funding so far, plus support from the Gates foundation, Apeel may very well have a real shot at replacing that wax that covers the produce at your local grocer.